 When people look for products and services online, they rarely convert on their first visit.
 Instead, people visit a site, then they check out competitors, they price compare and sometimes they just get distracted (in no particular order).
 About 96% of visitors leave websites without converting.

 For a first time visitor, an average website has a bounce rate of over 60% and a shopping cart abandonment rate of over 70%.
 That`s where remarketing comes in.
 With remarketing, advertisers are able to:

 Remarketing in Paid Search lets you improve your return on investment by optimizing your campaigns for specific audiences, which are the people who have visited your website before.

-First you create a remarketing list to define the audience based on actions people take on your website.
-Then you associate the remarketing list with an ad group and optimize the ad group by adjusting bids, targeting ads, or broadening keywords.
+First you create a remarketing list to define the audience based on actions people take on your website, and then you create an association between the remarketing list and an ad group.
+There are two types of associations:

 Before you can target audiences using remarketing lists, you also need to set up Universal Event Tracking (UET) so that Bing Ads can collect the data from your website.

 |Universal Event Tracking|